-21. WORKPLACE UNION DELEGATES
+26 WORKPLACE UNION DELEGATES

-Workplace union delegates have formal rights and recognition by the employer:
+Workplace union delegates have formal rights and recognition by the employer.

-- (a) to be treated fairly and to perform the role as workplace delegates without any discrimination in employment, and to be treated with respect and without victimisation by management representatives; - (b) for endorsed union delegates to speak on behalf of union members in their workplaces and for issues raised by delegates to be dealt with promptly and appropriately; - (c) for union workplace forums, such as consultative delegates' and worksite committees and reasonable access to information about the workplace; - (d) to reasonable paid time: - (i) to represent the interests of members to the employer and in industrial tribunals; - (ii) to participate in the operation of the union; - (iii) to research and prepare prior to all negotiations with management; - (iv) for an opportunity to explain the benefits of union membership to employees including new employees, upon entering employment; - (e) to call meetings of members to discuss union business;
+- (i) to be treated fairly and to perform the role as workplace delegates without any discrimination in employment, and to be treated with respect and without victimisation by management representatives; - (ii) for endorsed union delegates to speak on behalf of union members in their workplaces and for issues raised by delegates to be dealt with promptly and appropriately; - (iii) for union workplace forums, such as consultative delegates' and worksite committees and reasonable access to information about the workplace; - (iv) to reasonable paid time: - a. to represent the interests of members to the employer and in industrial tribunals; - b. to participate in the operation of the union; - c. to research and prepare prior to all negotiations with management; - d. for an opportunity to explain the benefits of union membership to employees including new employees, upon entering employment; - (v) to call meetings of members to discuss union business; - (vi) to have access to facilities, including: - a. where practicable, access to a private room to meet with individual members and perform union business.

-- (f) to have access to facilities, including: - (i) where practicable, access to a private room to meet with individual members and perform union business. - (ii) reasonable access to telephone, facsimile, post, photocopying, internet and e-mail facilities to undertake work as a delegate and consulting with workplace colleagues and the union. - (iii) to place union information on an appropriate notice board in a prominent location in the workplace. - (iv) to access information relevant to the workplace and/or workplace issues, including appropriate awards, agreements, statements of duty, and departmental and governmental policies, and where available, staffing structures. - (g) Workplace delegates are to have: - (i) An entitlement to five days paid training leave in any one calendar year to attend union-endorsed union courses and conferences. - (ii) Recognition that country delegates may require time in addition to (a) above for travel. - (iii) Recognition that skills acquired by a delegate undertaking that role are integral to assessments for performance management, salary progression and career advancement.
-Delegates are to notify the employer of the skills acquired and of their importance for performance evaluation and salary progression. - (h) Workplace delegates' roles may extend beyond the workplace and the delegates are to have access to reasonable time: - (i) to promote union issues, to participate on committees, and for their development, which includes paid work away from the workplace as negotiated between the union and the employer on a case by case basis. - (ii) for participation in internal union forums and committees (e.g. branch or national conferences) which generally requires members to be elected according to the registered union rules. - (iii) that recognises the challenges in co-ordinating delegates in dispersed or remote workplaces. - (iv) to access leave without pay to work for a union.
+- b. reasonable access to telephone, facsimile, post, photocopying, internet and e-mail facilities to undertake work as a delegate and consulting with workplace colleagues and the union. - c. to place union information on an appropriate notice board in a prominent location in the workplace. - d. to access information relevant to the workplace and/or workplace issues, including appropriate awards, agreements, statements of duty, and departmental and governmental policies, and where available, staffing structures. - (vii) Workplace delegates are to have: - a.
+An entitlement to five days paid training leave in any one calendar year to attend union-endorsed union courses and conferences. - b.
+Recognition that country delegates may require time in addition to (i) above for travel. - c.
+Recognition that skills acquired by a delegate undertaking that role are integral to assessments for performance management, salary progression and career advancement.
+Delegates are to notify the employer of the skills acquired and of their importance for performance evaluation and salary progression. - (viii) Workplace delegates' roles may extend beyond the workplace and the delegates are to have access to reasonable time: - a. to promote union issues, to participate on committees, and for their development, which includes paid work away from the workplace as negotiated between the union and the employer on a case by case basis. - b. for participation in internal union forums and committees (e.g. branch or national conferences) which generally requires members to be elected according to the registered union rules. - c. that recognises the challenges in co-ordinating delegates in dispersed or remote workplaces. - d. to access leave without pay to work for a union.
 Any such period of leave granted is to be considered as service for salary progression purposes and does not constitute a break in service for other purposes.
 Employees are not required to relinquish the duties of their assigned classification level.

-22. PERSONAL PROTECTIVE EQUIPMENT AND CLOTHING
+27 PERSONAL PROTECTIVE EQUIPMENT AND CLOTHING